cpp977/QuViz/README.md

 ## Gallery

-Example plot for te C60 molecule:
+Plot for the C60 molecule.
 ![C60](gallery/C60.png)